Francis-Bui/GoldenEye/README.md

 # GoldenEye
-Three dimensional deep-q ML algorithm made to find resources at a much better rate
+ML Deep-Q Network made to find resources at a much better rate